 As technology keeps improving, so do many industries – including the finance industry.
 There are now financial companies that heavily utilize digital technology for their business models and operations.
 People have a term for these companies: FinTech (financial technology).
 One of the most popular business models born of FinTech is peer-to-peer (P2P) financing, which matches issuers and small businesses with investors via an online platform without going through traditional intermediaries like banks and other financial institutions.

-The concept of P2P financing was first created and utilized in the UK in 2005, but now it has spread globally, including to Asia.
+The concept of P2P financing was first created and utilized in the UK in 2005, but it has now spread globally, including Asia.

 According to the World Economic Forum, China currently holds the record for most P2P financing volume disbursed in the world, with total funding distribution reaching USD 40 billion in 2014.
 The development of P2P financing in China has outpaced the USA and the UK, with USD 9 billion and USD 5 billion funded via P2P financing respectively.

 Singapore leads the Southeast Asian market

 Let’s take a closer look at P2P financing in Southeast Asia.
 P2P platforms are sprouting in different Southeast Asian countries, including Malaysia, Singapore, Indonesia, and Thailand.
 Right now, Singapore is dominating the region’s P2P financing market.

 Meanwhile, in Malaysia, the regulation of P2P financing is distilled within the Capital Markets and Services Bill (CMSB).
 The bill specifies that individual investors are very welcome to participate in P2P financing, so long as they don’t exceed more than RM 50,000 per year.
 All in all, P2P financing, with its offers of high-return, safe investments and fast working capital for local SMEs, seems to have a bright future in Malaysia.